Java-Bridge-Edu-Chain/javabridge-next/README.md

 1. **Espresso Knowledge with RAG**:
    - Use a Retrieval-Augmented Generation (RAG) pipeline to fetch and generate responses.
-   - Store espresso-related documents in a vector database (e.g., Pinecone, Weaviate).
+   - Store espresso-related documents in a local files.
    - Implement a retriever to query the database and pass relevant context to the language model.

 2. **Crypto Price Fetching with Pyth**: